danielsaidi/EmojiKit/README.md

 ```

-## Support my work
+## Support My Work

-I love building tools for the Swift & SwiftUI community.
-By [becoming a sponsor][Sponsors] on GitHub, you directly support the continued development and improvement of my various [open-source projects][OpenSource] projects.
+By [becoming a sponsor][Sponsors], you directly support the development & improvement of my various [open-source projects][OpenSource].

-Your sponsorship helps me dedicate more time to building new features, providing thorough documentation and examples, maintaining high code quality and reliability, etc. You can also [reach out][Email] for support and paid projects.

 Every sponsor makes a real difference.
-Thank you for considering [becoming a sponsor and supporting my work][Sponsors]!
+Thank you for considering [supporting my work][Sponsors]!